codsen/codsen/packages/object-merge-advanced/README.md

 1) passing value objects back into the main function _recursively_ (when both values are plain objects),
 2) when merging arrays, we pay extra attention to the options object (if present) and the contents of both arrays (taking special measures for objects within),
 3) Logical "OR" composition (when both values are Boolean).
+4) Not to mention, all the custom overrides you put in the [callback](#optscb) when overriding the result.

-I challenge you to check `test.js` unit tests to see this library in action.
+Check `test.js` unit tests to see this library in action.

 **[⬆ &nbsp;back to top](#)**

 ## In practice

-In practice I needed this library to normalise JSON files - [generate](https://github.com/codsen/json-comb-core#getkeyset) a "schema" object (a superset of all used keys) and fill any missing keys within all JSON files.
-Also, JSON files get their keys sorted.
-That library is used to keep us sane when using JSON to store content for email templates - it's enough to add one unique key in one JSON, and all other templates' content files get it added as well.

-I use unidirectional merging when dealing with content mapping JSON files which are by definition unidirectional-flow (always overwrite normal data JSON files).
+I use this library to merge humongous JSON files that house my templates' data.
+Booleans must be overwritten by strings/objects/arrays, but only non-empty-ones.
+This library can do such merging.

+Also, I use it in small cases where `Object.assign` is not suitable, for example, when filling missing keys in a plain object or doing other operations on objects coming from JSON files.

 **[⬆ &nbsp;back to top](#)**